Child Development and Milestones: Your 4-Year-and-9-Month-Old

 - He displays erratic behaviour with extreme bouts of frustration or anger at you and his peers

-One of the many 57 month old development and milestones includes intelligible speech.
+One of the many 4-year-and-9-month-old milestones includes intelligible speech.
 Your kid is now able to say complete and sometimes complex sentences such as: “I saw the cat run under the stairs and then climb that tree.”

 At this stage, he will also be able to answer questions about him being hungry or cold.
 Plus, he will be able to recite simple poems and songs with ease.
 Don’t be surprised if you spot him using past tense such as: “Mummy closed the door,” or “Dad went out.”